About 30,000 individuals require emergency treatment, and 150 die every year because of allergic reactions to food.

 What are the major food allergens to be aware of in 2024?

 The Food Allergen Labeling and Consumer Protection Act of 2004 identified eight major food allergens that are milk, eggs, fish, Crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
-It also added sesame to its list of food allergens from January 1, 2023.
+It also added sesame to the FDA allergen list from January 1, 2023.
 Let’s take a close look at each of these allergens.

 1. Milk